 When a relation should have been recognized, but wasn't.
 For example, in the same example, the measurement value of 45 was not assigned to the AST examination.

 Entity linking is an exact match with the text that is recognized, so a false positive for entity linking would only happen when the source text has a false positive for named entity recognition and the source text is spelled exactly as a valid entity.

 Since entity linking is an exact match with the original text, you could get a false negative if there's enough signal to properly recognize the entity, but the spelling of that entity is not correct in the text.
 For example, in the text below where therapies was spelled therapis, you would not get the linked entity UMLS: C0087111.

 When the system identifies a negation that should not exist in the text.
 For example, in the text below, the entity "respiratory disease" is incorrectly negated as a DIAGNOSIS for COVID-19.

 When a negation is not properly identified.
 In the example below, the medication_name should be negated since the patient did not respond to it.

 - In all cases, it is important to do a full evaluation of the performance you are achieving on the real data your system will process.
 Using real data is key to understanding the performance you can expect to see in your specific scenario.

-- Currently Text Analytics for health only supports English text.
+- Currently the health feature only supports English text.
 If there are other languages embedded within the input text, the quality of the output may be affected.